 Reference may be made to written guidelines and procedures.
 Guidelines further detail the policy document, with a key focus on the process stages (including activities with detailed roles and responsibilities).
-Procedures describe in detail the process that formalises the way of acting or progressing in a course of a given set of actions (especially an established method...).
+Procedures describe in detail the process that formalises the way of acting or progressing in a course of a given set of actions (especially an established method).
 As such, a comprehensive and coherent set of documents has been elaborated according to the following architecture of documentation:

 Document Purpose 1.
 Risk Management Strategy (Policy on risk management) describe the risk management framework (principles, appetite) and risk governance (roles & responsibilities) 2.
 Risk Policy (per risk type) outline the risk management framework per risk type to guide staff in decisions and actions when exercising their duties 3.
-Guidelines further detail the policy document, with a key focus on the process stages 4.
-Procedures detail the process that formalizes the way of acting or progressing in a course of a given set of actions d) Risk identification and measurement system
+Guidelines further detail the policy document, with a key focus on the process stages

+4 4.
+Procedures detail the process that formalizes the way of acting or progressing in a course of a given set of actions Table 11: Architecture of risk management fremowerk desumantation d) Risk identification and measurement system